ritik22agg/CMOT_CSIPL/Integrated_citibot/data/nlu.md

 - How much amount transferred in the agreement [103180](Account_ID) id
 - For [103490](Account_ID) agreement give me the paid amount details
 - For the id [103440](Account_ID) tell me the payment made
+- give us the paid amount for the same
+- please provide the amount paid in the transaction
+- please mention the amount paid in the deal
+- Give me the money paid for the transaction
+- for the agreement id [18391](Account_ID) give me transaction amount
+- Tell me the details for the transaction amount with id [333333](Account_ID)

 ## intent:Pending_Amount